StrongMind/public-reusable-workflows/README.md

        - Then, run `pulumi down` again to complete the teardown.

-## Chat with AI Assistant (Palumi King)
+## Chat with AI Assistant (Pulumi King)

-You can [chat with Palumi King](https://chatgpt.com/g/g-67bcb0b91c388191a2812a788901a882-palumi-king), an AI assistant designed to help with StrongMind infrastructure.
+You can [chat with Pulumi King](https://chatgpt.com/g/g-67bcb0b91c388191a2812a788901a882-pulumi-king), an AI assistant designed to help with StrongMind infrastructure.
 Palumi King provides guidance on:

 - AWS services and best practices
 - Infrastructure as Code using Pulumi